 1. Corrugated boxes

-These are still the most typical type of ecommerce packaging used by retailers.
+These are still the most typical type of product packaging used by retailers.
 They’re sturdy, don’t add weight to your packages, and can be recycled.
 You can also use double-walled corrugated boxes to provide extra strength and durability for heavier weight items.